Headlines and heores from Week 6 of high school football

 1. Mo Valley's Jalen Kurten did his part in the Black Knights' shootout loss, throwing for 176 yards and three scores (all in the second half), hitting on five of his 10 pass attempts.

-2. Clearfield’s Oliver Billotte didn’t throw a pass in the second half, but went 7-of-14 for 87 yards and TD tosses of 22 and 18 yards in the Bison win.
+2. Clearfield's Oliver Billotte didn't throw a pass in the second half, but went 7-of-4 for 87 yards and TD tosses of 22 and 18 yards in the Bison win.

 1. Glendale's Suds Dubler ran for 182 yards on 19 carries, scoring on runs of 11, 10 and 2 yards to account for all the Vikings' TDs in their win over Tussey.

 2. Bison Mark McGonigal needed just nine carries to amass 150 yards and score on TD runs of 15 and 7 yards.
-McGonigal had 113 yards in the first quarter alone.
+McGonigal had 113 yards in the first quarter.

 3. Mo Valley's Niko Smeal rushed for 124 yards on 18 carries and had touchdown runs of 4, 57 and 10 yards in the Knights' loss.
 Smeal also caught a 34-yard touchdown pass.